angular/angular/aio/content/guide/upgrade.md

 Now that you have TypeScript though, you can start benefiting from some of its features.
 There's a lot of value the language can provide to AngularJS applications.

 For one thing, TypeScript is a superset of ES2015.
-Any app that has previously been written in ES5 - like the PhoneCat example has - can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
+Any application that has previously been written in ES5 - like the PhoneCat example has - can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
 These include things like `let`s and `const`s, arrow functions, default function